akram/french-direct-numbers-keylayout/README.md

 - Then restart your finder (Force quit, then Relaunch on Finder process).
 - Then go to Keyboard menu in System preference pane and add "French Direct Numbers" as the keyboard layouts list.

-'sudo cp "French Direct Numbers.keylayout"  /System/Library/Keyboard Layouts/
+' sudo cp "French Direct Numbers.keylayout"  /System/Library/Keyboard Layouts/